Deaf & Learning Disabilities

 Under the Special Education Guidelines?

-Researchers and practitioners face a dilemma because of insufficiencies in the definition of the term “learning disabled hearing impaired.”
+Researchers and practitioners are caught in a bind due to gaps in the definition of the "learning disabled hearing impaired."
 According to Public Law 94-142, there are two reasons why the definition of learning disabilities is inappropriate for deaf and hard of hearing students.
-The first reason is that the term “learning disabilities” cannot be classified as learning disabled in deaf and hard of hearing individuals due to their hearing loss.
-In fact, this law does not include individuals who have problems which are primarily the result of visual, hearing, or other sensory impairments.
-Therefore, they are not allowed to be part of the learning disabilities category.
-The second reason is to determine whether the language deficits are a normal result of the deafness or are due to a learning disability.
-In spite of the problems with the “legal” definition of learning disabilities, deaf and hard of hearing students with suspected learning disabilities could be classified as learning disabled by qualified professionals.
+The first reason is that deaf and hard-of-hearing individuals cannot be classified as learning disabled due to hearing loss.
+This law does not apply to people who have problems primarily due to visual, hearing, or other sensory impairments.
+As a result, they are not eligible to be classified as having learning disabilities.
+The second reason is to determine whether the language deficits are caused by deafness or a learning disability.
+Despite the shortcomings of the "legal" definition of learning disabilities, qualified professionals could classify deaf and hard of hearing students as learning disabled.

-According to the federal definition, “there are no…hearing…impaired learning disabled children in the world – the idiocy of such a rule denies the evidence” (Sabatino, 1983, p.
+The federal definition states that "there are no... hearing impaired learning disabled children in the world—the idiocy of such a rule denies the evidence" (Sabatino, 1983, p.
 26).
-Hammill, Leigh, McNutt, and Larsen (1981) also criticized the definition of learning disabilities.
-They perceive it to be a misconception that learning disabilities can neither occur in conjunction with other handicapping conditions or the presence of environmental, cultural, or economic advantage.
+The definition of learning disabilities was also criticized by Hammill, Leigh, McNutt, and Larsen (1981).
+They conclude that it is a misconception that learning disabilities cannot occur in the presence of other handicapping conditions or environmental, cultural, or economic advantages.

-As noted in my “Tearing Down the Wall” story, I beg to differ.
-In spite of the problem with the "legal" definition of learning disabilities, deaf and hard of hearing students with identified learning disabilities should be classified as learning disabled by qualified professionals.
-I firmly believe that deaf and hard of hearing students with learning disabilities do exist.
-They deserve to be part of the learning disabilities category and receive appropriate services from the secondary and postsecondary institutions.
-After all, I am living proof of this situation.
+I beg to differ, as I mentioned in my "Tearing Down the Wall" story.
+Regardless of the issue with the "legal" definition of learning disabilities, qualified professionals should classify deaf and hard-of-hearing students as learning disabled if they have identified learning disabilities.
+I am convinced that there are deaf and hard of hearing students with learning disabilities.
+They are entitled to be classified as having learning disabilities and to receive appropriate services from secondary and postsecondary institutions.
+After all, I am living proof of the situation.

 LEAD-K: Food for Thought

-The purpose of the Language Equality and Acquisition for Deaf Kids (LEAD-K) is to advocate for equal access to language acquisition and literacy for deaf and hard of hearing children before they are academically ready for kindergarten.
-More and more states passed it into law or policy.
+The Language Equality and Acquisition for Deaf Kids (LEAD-K) program advocates for deaf and hard of hearing children to have equal access to language acquisition and literacy before they are academically ready for kindergarten.
+It became law or policy in an increasing number of states.

-If you notice a student with learning loss display any characteristics that are not usually seen with a hearing loss, we should watch closely for the possibility of having dyslexia or visual processing issues.
-As stated in the "Our D/LD Journey" section, you may want to ask the child for a description of his/her reading challenges and see if their symptoms are consistent with dyslexia or visual perception problems.
-Dyslexia and visual processing issues are not the same thing.
-Let's take a look at the chart that lays out the difference between them.
-Looking back, I wish I were fully educated about dyslexia/visual processing issues and its impacts on academic advancement.
-I regret not providing an early reading intervention for DJK.
+If you notice a student with a learning disability exhibiting any characteristics that are not typically seen with a hearing loss, we should be on the lookout for dyslexia or visual processing issues.
+As stated in the "Our D/LD Journey" section, you may want to ask the child to describe their reading difficulties and see if their symptoms are consistent with dyslexia or visual perception issues.
+Dyslexia and difficulties with visual processing are not the same thing.
+Let's look at the chart that shows the distinction between them.
+Looking back, I wish I had received more information about dyslexia and visual processing issues and their effects on academic advancement.
+I regret not providing DJK with early reading intervention.

-I would like to advise educators to keep dyslexia and eight types of visual processing issues in mind while identifying the capacities as well as limitations of perception processing issues.
-It may help detect early reading problems among deaf and hard of hearing children.
+While identifying the capacities and limitations of perception processing issues, educators should keep dyslexia and eight types of visual processing issues in mind.
+It may aid in the detection of early reading problems in deaf and hard of hearing children.

 Language Deprivation and Deaf Mental Health

-Many of you may be aware of a book called, “Language Deprivation and Deaf Mental Health” has come out and has spread awareness in the Deaf community.
-For years, I often have wondered if a deaf individual’s literacy challenges are related to language deprivation or learning disability.
-Of course, we may easily identify this area with deaf children of deaf parents.
-However, the majority of deaf children are born to hearing parents.
-This is a gray area, which makes it challenging for an evaluator to diagnose a child with a learning disability in reading or writing.
-Often, they are misdiagnosed when, in fact, it should be associated with language deprivation syndrome.
+Many of you are probably aware that a book titled "Language Deprivation and Deaf Mental Health" has recently been published and has raised awareness in the Deaf community.
+For years, I've wondered if a deaf person's literacy difficulties are caused by language deprivation or a learning disability.
+Of course, we can easily associate this area with deaf children raised by deaf parents.
+The majority of deaf children, however, are born to hearing parents.
+This gray area makes it difficult for an evaluator to identify a child with a learning disability in reading or writing.
+As a result, they are frequently misdiagnosed when they should be associated with language deprivation syndrome.

-In 2018, the National Association of the Deaf (NAD) shared their ‘priority proposals’ which NAD members then voted on to decide what their immediate focuses would be.
-One of the proposals was to add language deprivation syndrome (LDS) to both ICD-10 & DSM-5 (proposed by Mickey Morales).
-I, of course, as a NAD member voted for it.
-However, it did not make it to the top five priorities.
-I think we need to push it to make it happen.
-It will help identify the often misunderstood categories of diagnosis before providing services.
-Often, I work with deaf college students who are not on par with English and retention has been difficult.
-If they are diagnosed with language deprivation syndrome, we, both school and college can provide accommodations and the support they need to succeed in life.
-It is the most overlooked area, but an important one.
+In 2018, the National Association of the Deaf (NAD) released its "priority proposals," which NAD members voted on to determine their immediate priorities.
+One of the suggestions was to include language deprivation syndrome (LDS) in both ICD-10 and DSM-5 (proposed by Mickey Morales).
+Of course, as a former NAD member, I voted favorably.
+It did not, however, make the top five priorities.
+We need to push for it to happen.
+It will help in identifying the commonly misunderstood diagnostic categories before providing services.
+I often work with deaf college students who are not fluent in English, and retention has been challenging.
+If they are diagnosed with language deprivation syndrome, we can provide the accommodations and support they need to succeed.
+It is the most overlooked but crucial area.

 References